chipguyhere/MqttTemplates/README.md

 Simply setting a password in your sketch before uploading it over Serial/USB will enable the function.
 Enabling it the first time requires flashing the sketch over serial/USB, but from then on, the Arduino IDE can see and update the device over the network if selected as the "port".

+Despite the word "air" in the naming, Over-the-Air updates are supported for Ethernet-based devices as well as WiFi.